jiangnangame/The-Open-Source-Version-Of-PvZ-Travel/README.md

 Use of *The Open Source Version Of PvZ Travel* is governed by [The-Changjiang-River-License](https://github.com/jiangnangame/The-Changjiang-River-License).
 Before you start officially, please read our license extremely carefully.

 The pictures, audio and other materials in *The Open Source Version Of PvZ Travel*,  are made by members of JiangNanGame or collected from the Internet.
-You must not use it for commercial purposes, otherwise all the legal issues should be resolved by yourself.
+You must not use them for commercial purposes, otherwise all the legal issues should be resolved by yourself.

 When you is using our work, please don't forget to support [Genuine PVZ](https://www.ea.com/games/plants-vs-zombies) by PopCap Games at the same time.